lgwillmore/typemock/docs/source/mocking_objects.rst

 Mocking an Object
 =================

-The `DSL` for defining and using **typemock** takes much of its inspiration from the mocking libraries of statically typed languages.
+The `DSL` for defining and using **typemock** takes much of its inspiration from the mocking libraries of statically typed languages, kotlin's mockk library in particular.

 First, let us define a class that we wish to mock.